openSUSE-Rust/obs-service-cargo/README.md

 Respecting lockfiles is just a matter of setting `update` from `true` to `false`.

-> [!WARN]
+> [!WARNING]
-> Do note that if a lockfile do needs updating, you're ultimately stuck at
+> note that if a lockfile do needs updating, you're ultimately stuck at
 > setting the `update` to `true` unless upstream uploads an updated lockfile.

 # Filter